 One line of thought is that if sentient creatures had souls, then God would have to have a different salvation plan for them than for humans, since they would not be descendents of Adam.
 They could be more like angels (not fallen) or I suppose they could be fallen and in need of redemption but this raises further issues as Christ is the redeemer of all yet how can he redeem non-human creatures who are not descendents of Adam?
 However, those who hold this view would say that God might have a totally different salvation plan for life on other planets.

 I prefer the "simpler" solution that non-human sentient life could not be ensouled life.
 I don't really see how ensouled life that didn't descend from Adam and Eve could be compatible with the Creation narrative in Holy Writ.
-However, if I may quote Steve Skojec of happy blogging memory: "[t]here is nothing explicit in our understanding of Christ's redemptive sacrifice for us that would exclude the possibility of other races with immortal souls that could follow alternate, or even similar, paths of redemption."
+However, if I may quote Steve Skojec, another Catholic writer who I used to correspond with frequently: "[t]here is nothing explicit in our understanding of Christ's redemptive sacrifice for us that would exclude the possibility of other races with immortal souls that could follow alternate, or even similar, paths of redemption."
 He uses angels as an example of ensouled creatures with a different path from humans.
 Or maybe there are hints in the "And other sheep I have that are not of this fold: them also I must bring.
 And they shall hear my voice: And there shall be one fold and one shepherd."
 (John X,xvi); could the sheep "not of this fold" be ensouled creatures from another world and of different parents than Adam and Eve?

 Let me return to what constitutes ensouled life?
 The soul is rational but this could be a necessary but not a sufficient condition for ensoulment.
 My view is that, to be ensouled, one must be infused with the faculty to know and love God (even if that faculty, like the rational one, is never actuated by the development of some individuals).
 It is clear to me that rationality itself does not equal ensoulement because some apes, parrots, mynah birds, and porpoises are supposedly self-aware but not ensouled and not able to comprehend the concept of God.